X-hung/al-folio/_pages/about.md

 ##### # Research Interest
 My current research interests are focused on computer science and software engineering, including but not limited to distributed systems, cloud computing, database systems, and human-computer interaction, I am also fine with AI-related topics (not too much).

-I have a tendency to study for a doctorate degree.
-If you can provide relevant research opportunities, please feel free to contact me at your earlist convenience.
+I have a tendency to pursue a doctorate degree.
+If you can provide relevant research opportunities, please feel free to contact me at your earliest convenience.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.